 Write down holidays that might influence your customers and your blog topics.
-For example, if Christmas is a big deal for your ideal customers, you’ll want to make sure you have Christmas-related posts on your blog in December.
-If there are seasonal considerations specific to your customers, like summer wedding season, write those down as well.
+For example, if Christmas is a big deal for your ideal customers, you'll want to make sure you have Christmas-related posts on your blog in December.
+If there are seasonal considerations specific to your customers, like the summer wedding season, write those down as well.

 6. Make your blog editorial calendar